Generic name: pravastatin sodium 20mg

 Dosage in Patients Taking Cyclosporine

 In patients taking immunosuppressive drugs such as cyclosporine concomitantly with pravastatin, therapy should begin with 10 mg of pravastatin sodium once-a-day at bedtime and titration to higher doses should be done with caution.
 Most patients treated with this combination received a maximum pravastatin sodium dose of 20 mg/day.
 In patients taking cyclosporine, therapy should be limited to 20 mg of pravastatin sodium once daily [see Warnings and Precautions (5.1) and Drug Interactions (7.1)].
+Although the PRAVACHOL 10 mg tablets are no longer available, pravastatin 10 mg tablets are available.

 Dosage in Patients Taking Clarithromycin